jmfrancklab/jmfrancklab.github.io/_people/alex.md

 and performs detailed investigations to improve the sensitivity of the ODNP measurement.
-Currently, she applies these techniques to the study of hydration water on the surface of Ras.
+Currently, she applies these techniques to the study of hydration water on the surface of Ras as well as exploring the benefits of data processing in the time domain for both NMR and QESR data.

 &nbsp;
 &nbsp;